career-artur/home/_pages/cv.md

 Work experience
 ======
   **Mercedes-Benz AG: Solution Architect (2019 - now)**
-  * Plan, build and run administration & DevOps services for an IoT platform and coordinated a development team out of 11 experts as Product Owner and generated over 400.000€ yearly revenue.
-Improved effiziency of servicedelivery through introduction of agile methotologies, improved securtiy and reduced costs money.
-In 2022 Transitoned and Transfomred all Services to new carveout Partner.
+  * Plan, build and run internal Cloud Operations services generating over 400.000€ yearly revenue.
+As Product Owner, coordinated a development team of 11 experts, Enhanced service delivery efficiency by introducing agile methodologies (scrumban), improving security, and reducing costs.
+In 2022 successfully handed over all services to a new IT delivery partner.
-  * Spearheaded the ITSM transformation from CISM to ServiceNow within Mercedes-Benz Vans, overseeing 400 applications across multiple locations, reporting directly to the MB Vans IT CTO.
-Developed concepts, models, and blueprints for sustainable IT Service Management, conducted ServiceNow ITSM trainings, and implemented Major Incident Management processes.
+  * Spearheaded the ITSM transformation from CISM to ServiceNow at Mercedes-Benz Vans, overseeing 400 applications across multiple locations and reporting directly to the MB Vans IT CTO.
+Developed concepts, models, and blueprints for sustainable IT Service Management, conducted ServiceNow ITSM training for internal IT teams, and implemented Major Incident Management processes in multiple MB plants.
+Increased transparency by setting up Dashboards to track KPI's (MTTR, FTR, CFR)
-  * Committee work (tbd.):
-    * Achtiecture Integration Squad
+  * Solution Architecture consulting
+    * Supporded multiple applications to migrate to cloud or hybride cloud
+    * incl.
+Setup collaboration models for smooth operations
-    * MB VAN Cloud Community Lead
+    * Led MB VAN Cloud Community
-    * ServiceNow Champion in ITSM Community
+    * ServiceNow Champion (internal ITSM/ServiceNow SME)

   **Mercedes-Benz Tech Innovation: Senior Test Engineer (08/2018 - 12/2018)**
   * Reviewed functional and technical documentation (User Stories in Jira, Confluence) for the "Mercedes me" App.